tcnicholas/chic/docs/source/index.rst

 and the `Deringer Group <https://www.chem.ox.ac.uk/people/volker-deringer>`_.
 During this time, it has been adapted several times over, with new directions defined by collaborations too (see :doc:`publications <publications/pub-main>`)!

+Please do open an issue or pull request on the
+`GitHub repository <https://github.com/tcnicholas/chic>`_ if you are interested in suggesting new functionality, identifying and/or fixing a bug, or simply want to start a dicussion.

 .. toctree::